PetropoulakisPanagiotis/cryptocurrencyRecommendation/README.md

 At first, we calculate a sentiment vector Ui for every user.
 This vector has K dimensions and every cell corresponds to a specific bitcoin.
 Each cell contains a sentiment score([-1,1]) that represents the sentiment of a specific user for a specific Bitcoin.
 The sentiment score is calculated as follows: <br />

 <img src="http://latex.codecogs.com/svg.latex?S_i&space;=&space;\frac{totalscore}{\sqrt{totalscore^2&space;&plus;&space;15}}&space;&space;" title="http://latex.codecogs.com/svg.latex?S_i = \frac{totalscore}{\sqrt{totalscore^2 + 15}}" /><br />
-The totalscore is the total sum of the corresponding scores(vader lexicon) of every word/symbol of all the tweets that refer to Bitcoin i.
+The totalscore is the total sum of the corresponding sentiment score(vader lexicon) of each word/symbol of all the tweets that refer to Bitcoin i.

 The Cryptocurrency Recommendation is performed in 4 different ways:
 1. Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their neighbors based on the Ui vectors